CADS-WSSU/WSSU-AI-Ethics-Modules/Responsible and Ethical Use of AI in Biomechanics/Course Work Integration Module #1: Linear Kinematics/README.md

-## Course Work Integration #1: Linear Kinematics
+## Assignment #1: Linear Kinematics
 ### Description
 During the course section on linear kinematics, the students are given multiple mathematical-based questions concerning distance, displacement, speed, and velocity.
 Examples of the questions are provided below.
-Students are instructed to solve the questions on their own, showing all their computational work.
+First, students are instructed to solve the questions on their own, showing all their computational work.
 ### Example Questions
 Example of linear kinematics questions:
 1. A tennis ball leaves a racket during the execution of a perfectly horizontal ground stroke with a speed of 27 m/s.
 If the ball is in the air for 0.8 seconds, what horizontal distance does it travel?